New Jersey Knife Law – The Complete Guide (In Plain English)

 Concealed Carry of Knives

-It is important to understand the laws in New Jersey regarding the possession of knives.
-Violations of these laws can result in serious criminal and civil penalties, so it is important to know what type of knife you are allowed to possess and where you may carry it.
-Next, we will discuss the potential penalties for violating New Jersey knife laws.
+Violations of these laws can result in serious criminal and civil penalties, so it’s crucial to know what type of knife you can possess and where you may carry it.

 Penalties for Violating New Jersey Knife Laws

-Additionally, if you use an illegal knife while committing another crime, you may face additional charges and harsher penalties including extended jail sentences and higher fines.
+Using an illegal knife in the commission of a crime can lead to additional charges and harsher penalties, including extended jail sentences and higher fines.

 Exceptions to New Jersey Knife Laws